Graduate Assistantships & Fellowships

 Graduate Teaching Assistants (GTAs)

-A Graduate Teaching Assistant must meet eligibility requirements (including English proficiency requirements) and be supervised by an appropriate graduate faculty member.
+A Graduate Teaching Assistant must meet eligibility requirements and be supervised by an appropriate graduate faculty member.
 The GTA’s primary responsibility is to support the instructional mission of the University.
-The GTA’s responsibilities may include, for example: classroom or laboratory teaching*; advising or mentoring of students; proctoring exams; grading papers, homework, and/or projects; preparing instructional materials; or providing other general assistance in the instructional process.
-A GTA may also be assigned primary responsibilities in an extension, outreach, or service role for which those responsibilities support the instructional mission of the university.
+For a student to be classified as a GTA, at least 50% of the student’s responsibility as a teaching assistant must be devoted to the direct instruction of students, typically in a classroom or laboratory setting.* The GTA’s responsibilities may also include, for example: advising or mentoring of students; proctoring exams; grading papers, homework, and/or projects; preparing instructional materials; or providing other general assistance in the instructional process.
 GTAs may not be given duties to support faculty research or duties primarily clerical in nature.
-Whatever their instructional responsibilities, GTAs must be supervised by a faculty member who is responsible for monitoring and evaluating their performance (including English proficiency) at least on an annual basis.
-Continuation is contingent upon satisfactory performance.
+Whatever their instructional responsibilities, GTAs must be supervised by a faculty member who is responsible for monitoring and evaluating their performance at least on an annual basis.
 GTAs who have no prior teaching experience must be given some form of training before being allowed to teach.
 Any GTA with primary responsibility for a course must have a minimum of 18 semester hours of graduate course credit in that field of instruction.

-*GTAs are not permitted to teach courses numbered 6000 or above, although they may assist with laboratories for such courses.
+*GTAs are not permitted to serve as instructor of record for courses numbered 6000 or above, although they may assist with laboratories for such courses.
 Additionally, they may not teach or assist with a course in which they are enrolled.